jank-lang/jank/book/src/reference/error/parse/invalid-ratio.md

 # parse/invalid-ratio
-Invalid ratio.

-## Additional explanation
-This most commonly means the ratio's denominator is zero.
+This most often means the ratio's denominator is zero.

 ## Mitigations
 Use a non-zero denominator.